-By law it is everyone's responsibility to report any concerns relating to safeguarding and child protection.
-If you have any concerns that may suggest that a child is at risk of harm, however insignificant it may seem at the time, (see Keeping Children Safe in Education - Part 1); you should immediately report your concern to the DSL in the work setting (or the Headteacher if your concern relates to the DSL) and to your consultant at GSL who will inform the GSL DSO (Sarah Andrews, sarah.andrews@gsleducation.com).
+By law, it is everyone's responsibility to report any concerns relating to safeguarding and child protection.
+If you have any concerns that may suggest that a child is at risk of harm, however insignificant it may seem at the time, (see Keeping Children Safe in Education - Part 1); you should immediately report your concern to the DSL in the work setting (or the Headteacher if your concern relates to the DSL) and to your consultant at GSL who will inform the GSL DSO (Sarah Andrews, sarah.andrews@gsleducation.com or safeguarding@gsleducation.com). if you feel a child is at immediate risk of harm - dial 999 immediately and inform the DSL/DSO as soon as possible.

 This could be from your own observations, referral to you by another adult or a concern disclosed to you by a student.

-- You will be asked to put your concerns in writing - You should provide as much factual detail as you can (including dates, times, settings, names of witnesses, sequence of events) - You should not make any attempt to investigate the issue yourself - You should follow the Safeguarding and Child Protection policy within the work setting for concerns raised during remote online face-to-face or online tutoring, the same process should be followed and secure recordings may be accessed as part of the investigation process.
+- You will be asked to put your concerns in writing - You should provide as much factual detail as you can (including dates, times, settings, names of witnesses, sequence of events) - You should not make any attempt to investigate the issue yourself or provide opinions - You should follow the Safeguarding and Child Protection policy within the work setting for concerns raised during remote online face-to-face or online tutoring, the same process should be followed and secure recordings may be accessed as part of the investigation process.
 Be vigilant and aware of signs and symptoms that may indicate abuse or neglect.